muratk5n/thirdwave/en/README.md

 ---

 There is a strange increase of the race category 'other' for 21/22.
-Is it because due to racism accusations they stopped recording that data?
+Is it because due to racism accusations the police stopped recording that piece of data?

 ---